eriklupander/tradfri-go/README.md

 **Note: The author is not in any way affiliated or related to IKEA, this is purely a hobby project!**

+**Note 2: The application is being developed and have bugs and known issues!**

 - CoAP implementation from [github.com/dustin/go-coap](github.com/dustin/go-coap)
 - DTLS 1.2 support from [github.com/bocajim/dtls](github.com/bocajim/dtls)